mongodb-js/vscode/README.md

 [![Build Status](https://github.com/mongodb-js/vscode/actions/workflows/test-and-build.yaml/badge.svg?branchName=main)](https://github.com/mongodb-js/vscode/actions/workflows/test-and-build.yaml)

-MongoDB for VS Code makes it easy to work with work with your data in MongoDB directly from your VS Code environment.
+MongoDB for VS Code makes it easy to work with your data in MongoDB directly from your VS Code environment.
 MongoDB for VS Code is the perfect companion for [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register), but you can also use it with your self-managed MongoDB instances.

 ## Features